maddenc33/UFOs/README.md

 ![Bottom of Page](https://github.com/maddenc33/UFOs/blob/main/static/images/bottom.PNG)

 Here is an example of the filters in use.
-By simply typing the desired date into the date search box, you can filter for only that date, as seen below:
+By simply typing the desired date into the date search box, you can filter for only that date, as seen below.
+Please note that the exact same type of date formatting must be used.

 ![Pic 3](https://github.com/maddenc33/UFOs/blob/main/static/images/date.PNG)